nahati/contao-isotope-stock/README.md

 #### Cart

 - Updates quantity in cart according to the available quantity.
-- Sets inventory status to `available` or to `reserved` according to the available quantity left.
+- Sets inventory status to `reserved` if no available quantity left.
 - Adds a system message for each reserved product (issued at the backend dashboard).

 #### Checkout